Inga Ålenius: Early life and career

-She worked with Ingmar Bergman on his 1982 film Fanny and Alexander.
+Besides working in Bergman's 1982 film Fanny and Alexander.
 She also worked in television, playing the role of "Astrid" on Hem till byn, Sweden's longest running TV series, for 30 years. Ålenius had starred alongside actor Nils Poppe in several roles during the early 1990s.

 Later years and death

 After turning 70, Ålenius moved to the town of Helsingborg.
 Her last role was in the play I Sista Minuten. Ålenius died following a brief illness in 2017, aged 78.